رهپویه معماری و شهرسازی

 Two major traditions have influenced this field.
 The physical–perceptual tradition, grounded in the seminal works of Lynch (1960) and Gehl (2011, 2013), highlights how qualities such as legibility, enclosure, imageability, and active edges structure perception and behavior.
 The phenomenological–temporal tradition, informed by Heidegger (1927) and Giedion (1941/2009), views place as inherently temporal and historically stratified—a notion expanded by Carmona (2021) and Madanipour (2007), who describe urban space as a “historical palimpsest” shaped by successive layers of time.

-Despite this theoretical richness, a key analytical gap persists: most studies focus either on static physicality or treat time abstractly, with few examining form–time interaction through spatio-temporal rhythms—organized patterns of social activity tied to spatial and temporal structures.
+Despite this theoretical richness, a key analytical gap persists: most studies focus either on static physicality or treat time abstractly, with few examining form–time interaction through spatio-temporal rhythms—defined as organized patterns of social activity tied to spatial and temporal structures.
 This gap is particularly critical in historic environments, where physical stability and temporal fluidity coexist.
 Traditional bazaars exemplify such settings, combining economic roles with cultural identity, collective memory, and ritual-based rhythms (e.g., Nowruz, Muharram) that intensify behavioral and perceptual dynamics.

 In Iran, although valuable research has addressed physical form, behavior, or perception individually, integrative studies that examine all four dimensions—form, time, behavior, and perception—within actively used historic spaces are limited.
-Consequently, the mechanisms through which stable physical fabric interacts with event-based temporal cycles to shape behavior and its cognitive representation remain insufficiently understood.
+Consequently, the mechanisms through which a stable physical fabric interacts with event-based temporal cycles to shape behavior and its cognitive representation remain insufficiently understood.

 The Purpose of the Research

-How and through what mechanisms do physical and temporal dimensions reorganize users’ behavioral patterns in historic public spaces, and how are these changes reflected in cognitive maps and mental structures?
+How, and through what mechanisms, do physical and temporal dimensions reorganize users’ behavioral patterns in historic public spaces, and how are these changes reflected in cognitive maps and mental structures?

-The Kerman Bazaar, characterized by a relatively unchanged Safavid–Qajar spatial structure alongside dramatically fluctuating temporal rhythms during festive periods, provides an exemplary case for empirically exploring these multi-layered interactions.
+The Kerman Bazaar, characterized by a relatively unchanged Safavid–Qajar physical structure alongside dramatically fluctuating temporal rhythms during festive periods, provides an exemplary case for empirically exploring these multi-layered interactions.
 The overarching objective is to formulate an integrated analytical framework for understanding the Form–Time–Behavior–Perception system and to extract practical insights for the flexible and sustainable management of historic public spaces.

 Methodology